 Great racing from around the globe

-Australia: The racing Down Under has always revolved around Melbourne’s spring carnival, but 2014 brought a seismic shift to that line of thinking.
+Australia: The racing Down Under has always revolved around Melbourne’s spring carnival, but since 2014 there has been a seismic shift from that line of thinking.
 Sydney has stepped up to the plate, consolidating many of its autumn carnival highlights into two days of racing known as The Championships.
 The Queen Elizabeth Stakes, with its enormous prizemoney, is seen as the challenger to the W.S.
 Cox Plate as the weight-for-age championship of Australasia.
 Then there are the ARC Derby and Oaks, Sydney Cup, Doncaster Mile, T.J.
 Smith Stakes and more.
-Eight group 1 races at Royal Randwick, yet only time will tell if The Championships can challenge the attraction of the Melbourne spring.
+That’s eight Group 1 races at Royal Randwick, yet only time will tell if The Championships can challenge the attraction of the Melbourne spring.
 Highlights such as the Cox Plate, Caulfield Cup and the jewel in the crown, the Melbourne Cup Carnival at Flemington, make spring racing unmissable for expert and novice gamblers alike.

 United Kingdom: There is nothing like the chaos of the Grand National at Aintree.
 A huge pack of steeplechasers tackling some 30 fences and four miles of gruelling action.
 The race generally becomes a survival of the fittest.
 Far more urbane is Britain’s Royal Ascot Carnival.
 There is plenty of pomp and pageantry with the Queen in attendance and top hat and tails in abundance, but this week-long festival also features some of the best racing you are likely to see.
 Elsewhere, the English Derby and Oaks rank among the most coveted races in Europe.